 Justification of Red List Category

-This species is listed as Endangered because it is confined to a very small range when breeding, in which its forest/scrub habitat has declined in quality.
-Its population has undergone extreme fluctuations and has potentially undergone a very rapid decline over the past three generations (21 years) as a result of ongoing threats such as invasive predators and fisheries bycatch.
+This species is listed as Endangered as the small population is suspected to have undergone a very rapid decline over the past three generations (c.30 years) as a result of ongoing threats including disease, invasive predators and fisheries by-catch.